 Students from these California campuses were selected in Fall 2020 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.

 College of the Canyons

-College of the Canyons’ Center for Civic Engagement is working to create a student-driven Community-Based Learning (CBL), co-curricular Social Action Team to examine the topics of food and shelter insecurity.
-The project, entitled Hunger, Homelessness, and HOPE encourages students to employ Design Thinking, Action Research, and Project-Based Learning (PBL) to address this escalating social problem.
-Emphasizing collaboration, communication, critical thinking, and creativity–21st Century professional skills–students will work together to demonstrate the power of HOPE.
-More specifically, they will personally demonstrate “How Our Passion Engages” campus and community.
+College of the Canyons’ Center for Civic Engagement continues to work to facilitate its ongoing student-driven Community-Based Learning, co-curricular Social Action Team to examine the topic of housing insecurity and affordability.
+The project, entitled Hunger, Homelessness, and HOPE encourages students to employ design thinking, action research, Project-Based Learning, and social entrepreneurism to address this escalating social problem.
+Emphasizing collaboration, communication, critical thinking, and creativity, students work collaboratively to demonstrate the power of HOPE–How Our Passion Engages campus and community.